Reviews You Can Rely On

 Credit: Zach Wick

 The remainder of the models we tested all performed solidly in the field.
-On the whole, we didn't have much to complain about with any of these sunglasses.
-We had a little bit of trouble with the 100% Glendale's larger fit on some smaller-headed testers.
-They found that when the going got rough, the nose piece would slip down, and they would need to reach up and adjust.
-A small adjustment of the bendable arm tips helped with the problem, but we still have concerns about the Glendale's fit on smaller faces resulting in less stability than other models.
+Overall, we didn't have much to complain about with these sunglasses.
+We had some trouble with the 100% Glendale's larger fit on some smaller-headed testers.
+They found that the nose piece would slip down when the going got rough, and they would need to reach up and adjust.
+A small adjustment of the bendable arm tips helped with the problem, but we still have concerns about the Glendale's fit on smaller faces, resulting in less stability than other models.

 Conclusion

-There's a lot to consider when searching for a new pair of cycling sunglasses.
-Today there are so many options that, even if you have a good idea of what you're looking for, the search can be daunting.
+There's much to consider when searching for a new pair of cycling sunglasses.
+Today, there are so many options that, even if you have a good idea of what you're looking for, the search can be daunting.
 We did the work (actually, it was a lot of fun) to provide you with the best information possible.
-By considering the lens quality, fit and comfort, coverage, frame quality, and field performance, and measuring each model up to these standards as well as comparing them extensively to one another, we aren't afraid to say we've covered most of the bases.
-We hope that this review helps you make an informed decision and leads you to the perfect pair of glasses for your sporting endeavors.
+We know we've covered most of the bases by measuring each model and comparing them extensively.
+We hope this review helps you make a decision and leads you to the perfect pair of glasses for your sporting endeavors.